wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/gameplay.md

 ### [TTW No Free Levelup](https://www.nexusmods.com/newvegas/mods/82173)

-This tiny mod removes the free XP resulting in enough for a levelup when leaving the vault in Fallout 3.
+This tiny mod removes the free XP, which would grant a levelup when leaving the vault in Fallout 3.

 #### Installation:

-- Main File - TTW No Free Levelup
+- Main File - TTW No Free Levelup Quick Start
-  - Double-click the mod in the left pane & use the Optional ESPs menu to hide `TTW No Free Levelup.esp`.
-    - Select the file from _Available ESPs_, then click the ⬅️ button to move it into _Optional ESPs_.

 ### [Benny Humbles You](https://www.nexusmods.com/newvegas/mods/71112)